9oelM/9oelM.github.io/content/blog/2017-09-25--Configuring-and-using-vim/index.md

 ---
-title: "Configuring vim"
+title: "Configuring and using vim"
 date: "2017-09-25T09:00:00.009Z"
-category: "linux"
+tags: ["linux", "vim"]
 ---
 ## This looks like a pretty awesome boilerplate!
 Well, I just looked at [this repository](https://github.com/amix/vimrc) and it just looks amazing.